A New Educational Paradigm

 Moat

-A proprietary educational adaptation of the industrial-strength Maude system.
+A R&R adaptation of the logic-based industrial-strength computer language Maude.

 Uncopyable Expertise